-(1) Completion of an industry-recognized apprenticeship program in plumbing and one year of journey-level experience in the same.
+(1) Completion of an industry-recognized apprenticeship program as a painter and one year of journey-level experience as a painter.

 (Relevant education may substitute for up to six months of the aforementioned experience.)

-(2) Five years of journey-level experience in plumbing.
+(2) Five years of journey-level experience as a painter.

 (Relevant education may substitute for up to two and one half years of the aforementioned experience.)

-(3) Two years of experience with Pima County as a Trades Maintenance Technician in plumbing.
+(3) Two years of experience with Pima County as a Trades Maintenance Technician as a painter.
 Some positions may require additional specialized training and/or experience.